 Ducks allowed to free-range (like my flock) are even more vulnerable to predators.
 While there are means to help keep ducks safe from predators while free-ranging, they are not foolproof, and you should expect to lose a bird occasionally.

 Securing the duck house or coop and running successfully requires knowing exactly what type of predator will be trying to get in.
 Odds are, you will be facing multiple duck predators in search of an easy meal.

 Top 7 Duck Predators

-The second option is to have a cover on the duck run that is made of hardware cloth to prevent them from using their strong feet to pull apart thin wire (chicken wire is only good for keeping poultry birds in and will NOT keep predators out) and get inside of the living quarters to attack.
+The second option is to have a cover on the duck run that is made of hardware cloth to prevent them from using their muscular feet to pull apart thin wire (chicken wire is only suitable for keeping poultry birds in and will NOT keep predators out) and get inside of the living quarters to attack.

-If you paint some large eyes on the roof of the duck house, it has been known to at least slightly deter hawks because it tricks them into thinking another larger duck predator has already claimed the area.
+If you paint some large eyes on the roof of the duck house, it has been known to at least slightly deter hawks because it tricks them into thinking another more giant duck predator has already claimed the area.

-A coyote is easily able to kill and eat or carry off even the largest of duck breeds.
+A coyote can easily kill and eat or carry off even the largest of duck breeds.
 Coyotes typically attack from dusk to dawn.

 Trapping or shooting coyotes to protect ducks and other livestock from them is legal in states where they have been deemed “nuisance predators.”

 Coyotes will burrow into a poultry bird coop or run just like a fox.
 Trenching around the perimeter of the duck house – coop and run one foot deep and lining the trench with hardware cloth will thwart burrowing predators.

 Lining beneath the floor of the living quarters with layers of hardware cloth, metal sheeting, and pressure-treated lumber will also help deter burrowing duck predators.

 A mink may not consume all that they kill, but their sharp little claws will rip apart the neck flesh of the ducks and either kill them instantly or cause them to slowly and painfully die of shock.

-Following all of the burrowing duck predator prevention tips noted above, as well as ensuring the space around doors and window flaps are not large enough to allow a mink to wiggled through, will help protect your flock from these killer rodents.
+Following all of the burrowing duck predator prevention tips noted above and ensuring the space around doors and window flaps are not large enough to allow a mink to wiggle through will help protect your flock from these killer rodents.

-Weasels are in this same rodent family and are also a duck predator.
+Weasels are in this same rodent family and are also duck predators.
 While they cannot get through a hole as small as a mink, they can squeeze into smaller spaces than many folks realize.

 The only small duck predator as common as the mink throughout the United States is the raccoon.
 They burrow and claw their way into any space that is worn, torn, thin, or large enough for them to reach their paws to score a meal.

-The raccoon would grab and hold onto a guinea that ran by and eat off of it until it could hold or reach it no longer and then maneuver around the brooder sides and roof to grab at another one.
+The raccoon would grab and hold onto a guinea that ran by and eat off of it until it could have or reach it no longer and then maneuver around the brooder sides and roof to grab another one.

 In addition to the hardware cloth recommendation for the run and the burrowing duck predators tips, I cannot recommend highly enough the use of a 2-step lock on all duck houses and run doors and window flaps.

 A coon WILL attack a mature duck if it is hungry enough – especially if no livestock guardian dog, guineas, or rooster is around to scare it off.

 Solar motion detector lights and motion-activated decoys can also help scare away raccoons.

-A fox may be one of the most difficult predators to catch (if they are declared a nuisance predator and shooting or trapping them is legal in your state) because they move both quickly and so silently.
+A fox may be one of the most difficult predators to catch (if they are declared a nuisance predator and shooting or trapping them is legal in your state) because they move quickly and silently.

 Because they attack in broad daylight, only motion detector decors that emit sound are likely to be effective against this burrowing.

-Like hawks, owls will swoop down and snag a duckling as well as sneak around and steal eggs.
+Like hawks, owls will swoop down and snag a duckling and sneak around and steal eggs.
 Use the same hawk prevention tactics as noted above to deter owls.

 Bobcats will attack ducks of all sizes and ages of breeds regardless of their size.
-Normally, as long as the flock is put up before dusk, this duck predator will not be able to turn them into a meal.
+Usually, as long as the flock is put up before dusk, this duck predator will not be able to turn them into a meal.

-Large predators like bears, wolves, and wild boar are also ducked, predators.
+Large predators like bears, wolves, and wild boars have also ducked predators.
 If these types of animals frequent the wooded areas where your home is located, they will likely go after calves, goats, and sheep before venturing into a well-lit area with motion detectors and signs of human life to kill a duck.

 They will not only make an enormous amount of racket when a threat is nearby but will rush and kick these common predators for sport.

-Learn how to identify not just the droppings but the signs left by common predators in your areas, so you are well aware of a potential duck predator long before it gets close to the duck house and runs.
+Learn how to identify not just the droppings but the signs left by common predators in your areas so you are well aware of a potential duck predator long before it gets close to the duck house and runs.